Kovnir/Racing/README.md

 | `Grass`  | medium  | low | medium | low |
 | `Ice` | low  | low | low | hight |

+When the car rides through the grass it generate particles and tire tracksю

 ### Levels ###

 #### Level 1 ####